$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Basic properties of -adic numbers

-where $x^I$ means $x_1^{i_1}\ldots x_n^{i_n}$ and $a_I$ are coefficients in $\Qp$.
-A function is \textit{($p$-adic) analytic} if it can be expressed as a power series.
+A \textit{power series} in $(\Qp)^n$ is given by $f(x)=\sum_{I\in\N^n}a_I(x-x_0)^I$ where $x^I$ means $x_1^{i_1}\ldots x_n^{i_n}$ and $a_I$ are coefficients in $\Qp$.
+A function $f:(\Qp)^n\to\Qp$ is \textit{($p$-adic) analytic} if it can be expressed as a power series.
 (Sometimes the term is used for functions that are expressed as a power series only piecewise, but for our purposes here this distinction does not matter because we are interested only in the local behavior of analytic functions.)

 We define $\dd f(m)$ as the vector whose coordinates are the partial derivatives of $f$, defined in the usual sense:

 where the definition of limit is the usual one from metric spaces (the limit of $f$ at a point $x_0\in\Qp^n$ is equal to $y_0\in\Qp$ if for any $\epsilon>0$ there is $\delta>0$ such that $|f(x)-f(x_0)|_p<\epsilon$ whenever $|x_i-(x_0)_i|_p<\delta$ for $1\le i\le n$).
 This limit always exists for a power series, and it is equal to